 Benzodiazepines are a form of sedative.
-When taken in certain doses, they can slow vital body functions such as breathing.
+When taken in specific doses, they can slow vital body functions such as breathing.
 Mixing benzos with alcohol multiplies the sedative effects.
-Essentially, taking even small doses of both at the same time can cause effects even more powerful that consuming moderate amounts of just one of these substances alone.
+Nearly taking even small quantities of both simultaneously can cause even more powerful outcomes than consuming moderate amounts of just one of these substances alone.
 This is referred to as a synergetic relationship.

 Effects of Cross-Drug Use

-The effects of taking one substance may change, decrease, or increase when consumed with other substances at the same time.
+The effects of taking one substance may change, decrease, or increase when consumed with other substances simultaneously.
 This is cross-drug use.
-Cross-drug use can be seriously dangerous and can lead to life-threatening consequences.
+Cross-drug use can be hazardous and can lead to life-threatening consequences.
 That is why is it is critical to honestly tell your doctor about all of the medications you are taking.

 The effects of cross-drug use differ depending on the substances taken.
 For instance, some forms of birth control become ineffective when taken with antibiotics.
 On the other end of the spectrum, benzodiazepines and alcohol can spark an array of unpleasant effects when combined.
-Let’s take a look at some of the short term and long term effects and risks of this particular combination of drugs.
+Let’s look at some of the short-term and long-term effects and risks of this particular combination of drugs.

 - Rapid blackout

 - Severe drowsiness

 Long-term effects of mixing alcohol and benzos include:

 In addition to the effects listed above, the most significant risk of mixing benzos and alcohol is that it can lead to such significantly reduced breathing that it causes an overdose and possibly death.
 As breathing slows to a certain degree, oxygen is no longer efficiently carried to the brain and the rest of the body.
 Without oxygen, the organs begin to shut down.
 Without immediate medical attention, the risk of death is significant.
 The only way to avoid an overdose for sure is to avoid this combination of drugs.